 Synopsis in FIXED // Used by client BIN(15) timeout_type BIN(31) timeout_value) as for setting the call timeout. as for setting the event timeout.
 Usage Common to batch o clients and servers.
 Not relevant to CICS or IMS.
-Description before a client connection wi ignored when value only con Event timeout on provides: upport to clients.
+Description The PODTIME function on provides: before a client connection wi ignored when value only cor Event timeout upport to clients.
 This means that it specifies how long should be timed out after having established a th a server.
 In this case, the value set by PODSTAT is making a connection between a client and server.
 The nes into effect after the connection has been established. support to servers.
 This means that it specifies how long d wait between connection requests.
-Parameters The parameters for FODTIME can be described as follows: timeout_type This is an in parameter that specifies whether call timeout or event timeout functionality is required.
+Parameters The parameters for PODTIME can be described as follows: timeout_type This is an in parameter that specifies whether call timeout or event timeout functionality is required.
 It must be set to one of the two values defined in the CORBA include member for POD_EVENT_TIMEOUT or POD_CALL_TIMEOUT.
 In this case, value 1 corresponds to event timeout, and value 2 corresponds to call timeout. timeout_value This is an in parameter that specifies the timeout value in milliseconds.

 Server example On the server side, PODTIME must be called immediately before calling PODRUN.
 After PODRUN has been called, the event timeout value cannot be changed.
-For example: / Set the event timeout value to two minutes / call podtime(pod_event_timeout,120000); if check_errors('podtime') ^= completion_status_yes then return; call podrun; if check errors('podrun') ^= completion status yes then return; Client example On the client side, PODTIME must be called before calling PODEXEC.
-For example: / Set the call timeout value to thirty seconds / call podtime(pod_call_timeout, 30000); if check_errors('podtime') ^= completion_status_yes then return; call podexec(); if check_errors('podexec') ^= completion_status_yes then return; Exceptions A CORBA::BAD_PARAM::INVALID_TIMEOUT_TYPE exception is raised if the timeout_type parameter is not set to one of the two values defined for timeout_type parameter is not set to one of the two values defined for POD_EVENT_TIMEOUT or POD_CALL_TIMEOUT in the CORBA include member.
+For example: / Set the event timeout value to two minutes / call podtime(pod_event_timeout,120000); if check_errors('podtime') ^= completion_status_yes then return; call podrun; if check errors('podrun') ^= completion status yes then return; The compression of the recurrence of the recurre Client example On the client side, PODTIME must be called before calling PODEXEC.
+For example: / Set the call timeout value to thirty seconds / call podtime(pod_call_timeout,30000); if check_errors('podtime') ^= completion_status_yes then return; call podexec(); if check_errors('podexec') ^= completion_status_yes then return; Exceptions A CORBA::BAD_PARAM::INVALID_TIMEOUT_TYPE exception is raised if the timeout_type parameter is not set to one of the two values defined for POD_EVENT_TIMEOUT or POD_CALL_TIMEOUT in the CORBA include member.